Skip to main content

 “We could run up the creeks in a motorboat, the grass beds were thick… Now you can’t get up the creeks they have eroded so badly,” he said.

-“the grass beds aren’t here anymore, they were food for huge rafts of coots, which were a staple for local people.
+“The grass beds aren’t here anymore, they were food for huge rafts of coots, which were a staple for local people.
 Bass fishing was extremely good,” he added, noting that “this was the bass fishing capital of the country.”
 Finally, he recount ed peaceful nights listening to geese and swans.

 Cameron Lowe, Currituck County extension director, informed attendees of how the county is now a leader in environmental stewardship.
 She spoke of a process that started in 2008 with a survey of residents.
 Respondents listed the environment as the primary concern for the county.
 Thus, the Currituck County Goes Green initiative started.